xward/phoenix_ddos/README.md

 # Usage

-Add the `PhoenixDDOS` plug to your app's plug pipeline, along with the excelent `RemoteIp` (optional but highly recommended !).
+Add the `PhoenixDDOS` plug to your app's plug pipeline, along with the excellent `RemoteIp` (optional but highly recommended !).

 ```elixir